AnhCaooo/stormbreaker/README.md

 docker build -t stormbreaker<number-version> .

 # Option 3 (recommended)
-# this command by default with build image with tag version 'latest'.
+# this command by default will build image with tag version 'latest'.
 # this is an enhancement when before the image is built, all unit tests will be executed
 make docker
 ```